automvc/bee/Changed_Log.md

    5) Bug with InheritableThreadLocal and parallelStream() being incompatible.In 2.2, when not in sharding mode, parallelStream() can be used, but it is not recommended to use parallelStream() when sharding.

+### **V2.4.0**
+1. Chaing SQL programming supports placeholder precompilation to prevent injection attacks
+2. Do not cache if no table name is specified
+3. Add a default date sharding implementation for Calculate, and add a custom sharding implementation example
+4. Support ElasticSearch(7.x) ORM query
+5. PreparedSql support set table name for enhance relative cache
+6. MongoDB gen Javabean support gen comment

+7. the Sharding template method class uses finally to handle context recycling
+8. MapSql(MapSuid)supports using Condition to implement more complex where conditions, with updateSet set values
+MapSql add methods: public void where(Condition condition);
+                    public void updateSet(Condition condition);
+9. add ConditionExt to support the use of entity::getName to reference property
+  ConditionExt support Condition no need hard code the field name
+10. add ChainSqlFactory

+11. add select Result Assembler
+12. MoreTable add methods:selectWithFun,count
+13. MoreTable add method List<String[]> selectString(T entity, Condition condition)
+14. enhance MoreTable update

+15. support property style sharding config
+16. MoreTable support selectJson
+17. GenBean support java.time.LocalDateTime
+18. fixed bug: GenConfig baseDir default value support Linux env
+19. Suid support java.time.LocalDateTime type
+20. TO_DATE for Oracle filter the record in SQL where part

+21. Fixed bug: MoreTable single insertion, automatic value setting before doBeforePasreEntity InsertAndReturnId in sharding mode need setInitIdByAuto > doBeforePasreEntity
+   InsertAndReturnId: The pkName passed in should be converted to column name
+22. enhance:
+    When inserting multiple tables, if there are no child tables, insert is used for inserting the main table
+   File generation, add backup of existing files function
+   TranHandler throws the received exception to the upper level
+23. support pgsql json/jsonb, but in where part, need write the pgsql special sql
+24. Improve the sharding function